 In the meantime, the ACT does have some practice resources you can play around with -- they just might not be the exact format that you’ll see in September.
 The ones I mentioned before -- ACT® Academy™ and TestNav -- are free, and there’s also ACT Online Prep, which is available for purchase through the ACT website.

 And rest assured -- we’ve got you covered.
-Those of you who have already worked with LogicPrep know that we have always been dedicated to the continuous development our proprietary software to support our students’ growth.
-We’re already in the process of investigating how we can augment our current software capabilities to provide students with the experience of a computer-based practice test, especially in the weeks immediately before an official exam.
+Those of you who have already worked with LogicPrep know that we have always been dedicated to the continuous development of our proprietary software to support our students’ growth.
+We'll guide you through the new strategies every step of the way.

 Are there any other implications?